jronn/concurrency-challenge/README.md

 # Concurrency Challenge

-## Exercise 5 - Get rid of Synchronized
+## Exercise 6 - Modernize Tests

-Surely, I hate that word!

-There are two implementations of the `AgeCache` interface and we have tests for both classes.
+This exercise has the same code base as the previous, but let us check the tests instead.

+They are not-so-very-modern and there are a lot that can be improved.
+Lets have a look at them.

-[DangerousAgeCache](src/main/java/sven/workshop/concurrency/DangerousAgeCache.java) will cause problems.
-As you can see in the test [DangerousAgeCacheTest](src/test/java/sven/workshop/concurrency/DangerousAgeCacheTest.java) the expected result is a crash.
+[DangerousAgeCacheTest](src/test/java/sven/workshop/concurrency/DangerousAgeCacheTest.java) the expected result is a crash.

-[UglyAgeCache](src/main/java/sven/workshop/concurrency/UglyAgeCache.java) on the other hand will run without race conditions, and the test [UglyAgeCacheTest](src/test/java/sven/workshop/concurrency/UglyAgeCacheTest.java) would run forever if there wasn't a timeout included.
-It has the ugly keyword though...
+[UglyAgeCacheTest](src/test/java/sven/workshop/concurrency/UglyAgeCacheTest.java) would run forever if there wasn't a timeout included.

 Here is what to do:

-  * Read the tests and make sure you understand what they are doing

-    * What is an `UncaughtExceptionHandler`?

-    * What is a `Timer` and how does it work?
+  * Refactor with modern (Java 8 or later) features

-    * What is the `Timer`-logic doing?
+    * Can the `UncaughtExceptionHandler` be replaced?

+    * How can we replace the `Timer`?
+Do we need it at all?

+    * Can the creation of the worker threads be improved?

-    * `Awaitility`, what is it and why do we use it?
+    * Why do we have a `CountdownLatch`?

-  * Why is one test expected to crash and why is the other not?

-    * Bonus task; What happens if you remove `volatile` in `DangerousAgeCache`?
-If you test it, make sure you understand the outcome

-Now, when you sorted out all of the above, your mission is to create a new implementation of the `AgeCache` interface *WITHOUT* the `synchronized` keyword.
-Hint: [java.util.concurrent.locks.Lock implementations](https://www.baeldung.com/java-concurrent-locks) are handy here.

 As usual there will be a meeting to go through the code.